 Petunias have been garden favorites for decades.
 These annual flowers bloom almost nonstop throughout the summer.
 Traditional petunias favored cool weather and needed constant deadheading to continue blooming.
-More recent introductions, like the wildly popular Wave petunias and the petunia look-alike Calibrachoa, or Million Bells, are much more carefree and low maintenance.
+More recent introductions, such as the wildly popular wave petunias and the petunia look-alike Calibrachoa, or Million Bells, are much more carefree and low maintenance.

 Today's petunias offer enormous variety: single and double blooms, ruffled or smooth petals, striped, veined or solid colors, mounding and cascading habits, and even some with old-fashioned fragrance.
 Most of the petunias sold today are hybrids, developed for specific design purposes, such as bed edging, cascading over hanging baskets, or covering the ground.
 It's hard to go wrong choosing a petunia these days, but here's some advice for pairing your petunia with your particular design need.

 01 of 06